Estimated reading time: 11 minutes

 Prohibition: (to forbid): Issued by a higher court to a lower court or tribunal to prevent the latter from exceeding its jurisdiction or usurping a jurisdiction that it does not possess.

-Certiorari (To be certified or to be informed): Issued by a higher court to a lower court or tribunal either to transfer case pending with the latter to it or to the order of the latter in a case.
+Certiorari (To be certified or to be informed): Issued by a higher court to a lower court or tribunal either to transfer a case pending with the latter to it or to

 Quowarranto (By what Authority?): It is issued by a court to enquire into the legality of claim of a person to a public office.